Adyen/adyen-ios/README.md

 * `AdyenActions`:  action components.
 * `AdyenEncryption`: encryption.
 * `AdyenWeChatPay`: WeChat Pay component.
+* `AdyenWeChatPayInternal`: WeChat Pay component.
 * `AdyenSwiftUI`: SwiftUI apps specific module.

-:warning: _`AdyenWeChatPay` module doesn't support arm64 simulator for M1 Mac devices._
+:warning: _`AdyenWeChatPay` and `AdyenWeChatPayInternal` modules doesn't support any simulators and can only be tested on a real device._

 ### Swift Package Manager